Early Years & Early Education

 13. Bulthaup received letters of commendation and congratulations from people like US Senator Adlai Stevenson, US Congressman John Erlenborn and Governor Dan Walker.

-14. In high school he belonged to the National Audubon Society, the National Speleological Society and Bat Conservation International.
+14. In high school he belonged to the National Audubon Society, the National Speleological Society and later Bat Conservation International.

 15. Bulthaup was invited to write an article for National Geographic Magazine at age 18 and to locate at the Panama Research Station on Barro Colorado Island for a summer of field work.